 Macomb is a medium-sized city located in the state of Illinois.
 With a population of 14,765 people and seven associated neighborhoods, Macomb is the 162nd largest community in Illinois.

-The population of Macomb is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.36% of adults in Macomb have a bachelor's degree or even advanced degree.
+The citizens of Macomb are very well educated compared to the average community in the nation: 35.36% of adults in Macomb have a bachelor's degree or even advanced degree.

 The per capita income in Macomb in 2022 was $28,907, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,628 for a family of four.
 However, Macomb contains both very wealthy and poor people as well.